ByteFlow-AI/TokenFlow/README.md

 - [X] Release the training & inference code for tokenizer.
 - [X] Release the training & inference code for text-to-image generation.
 - [X] Release the training & inference code for multimodal understanding.
-- [ ] Release the single-scale version of TokenFlow.

 ## Acknowledgement